October 2025 No Kings protests: Massachusetts

-In Massachusetts, events were planned in Fall River and Swansea.
+In Massachusetts, hundreds of events were planned across the state including in Wakefield, Wellesley, Lowell, Lancaster, Bedford, Fall River, and Swansea.
 Organizers estimated 1,900 people protested in Ipswich.
+A rally at Institute Park in Worcester had an attendance estimated to be in the thousands.
+In Central Massachusetts, over 300 protested in Westborough, hundreds protested in Marlborough, and organizers estimated an attendance of at least 800 in Hudson.

 In Boston, Mayor Michelle Wu attended a demonstration in Boston Common; other speakers included senators Elizabeth Warren and Ed Markey, and representatives Katherine Clark, Ayanna Pressley, and Seth Moulton.
 Organizers estimated an attendance of 100,000 or 125,000 people.
 There were no arrests.

 Michigan

 In Michigan, demonstrations were planned in Lansing, Detroit, Dearborn, Grand Rapids, Sterling Heights, Troy, Bay City, Kalamazoo, Manistee, Midland, Livonia, Taylor, Wyandotte, Hazel Park, Ferndale, Farmington Hills, Lathrup Village, Oak Park, Novi, Walled Lake, South Lyon, Waterford, Lake Orion, Rochester Hills, Rochester, Macomb, Romeo, Ann Arbor, Saline, Milan, Chelsea, Ypsilanti, Whitmore Lake, Monroe, and Howell.
 Organizers estimated that over 2,000 protestors met in South Haven and 325 protested in Caro.